B1ack2un/AstronetTESS/README.md

 Since the data which will form the basis for the training set will be selected by the user, the relevant TESS data must be downloaded from the [Mikulski Archive for Space
 Telescopes](https://archive.stsci.edu/missions-and-data/tess).
 This site contains all of the data relevant to the TESS mission.
 In order to download the .csv file for all of the recorded TCEs in the desired sector, go [here](https://archive.stsci.edu/tess/bulk_downloads.html) and click on the TCE Bulk Downloads link.
-From here, pick the desired sector and download the .csv file by clicking on the link next to the sector number.
+From there, pick the desired sector and download the .csv file by clicking on the link next to the sector number.

 Next, the TIC IDs of the TCEs must be copied and pasted into a separate .txt file.
 This .txt file will be named sector-x-yyy.txt where x identifies the sector number of the TCE